fortyoneplustwo/notestamp/README.md

   return (
     <WithToolbar>
       <Toolbar>
-        // Add your toolbar elements here e.g. buttons, inputs, etc.
+        // Add your toolbar elements here e.g. buttons, inputs forms, etc.
       </Toolbar>
-      // Component JSX goes here...
+      // The body of your media component's JSX goes here.
+It is recommended to wrap it in a `div`.
     </WithToolbar>
   )
 }
 ```
-See `YoutubePlayer.js`, `AudioPlayer.js` and `PdfReader.js` in `/src/components` for example usage of the Toolbar component.
+See `YoutubePlayer.js`, `AudioPlayer.js` and `PdfReader.js` in `/src/components` for example usage of the `WithToolbar` and `Toolbar` components.

-## Step 2
-### Declare your custom media component in `NonCoreMediaComponents.js`
+## Step 2: Declare your custom media component in `NonCoreMediaComponents.js`

 Add an object to the `myMediaComponents` array that describes your custom media component.
 The application will integrate it for you.